Overview

 Subscribing & Unsubscribing

-// Methods specific to reactive network contract instance
+// Methods specific to Reactive Network contract instance

-function subscribe(address rvm_id, address subscriber) external rnOnly callbackOnly(rvm_id) {
+function subscribe(address rvm_id, address subscriber)

 service.subscribe(